-officially designated as an “airborne infectious disease” under the New York Health and Essential Rights Act (commonly referred to as the “HERO Act”).
-This designation, which has since been extended through October 31, 2021, required nearly all New York employers to take immediate action to implement their previously created or adopted workplace safety plans.
+On September 10, 2021, we alerted New York employers in a QuickStudy about COVID-19 being officially designated as an “airborne infectious disease” under the New York Health and Essential Rights Act (commonly referred to as the “HERO Act”).
+This designation, which has since been extended through December 15, 2021, required nearly all New York employers to take immediate action to implement their previously created or adopted workplace safety plans.
 Our prior update also included a link to the New York Labor Department’s Model Airborne Infectious Disease Exposure Prevention Plan (the “Model Plan”) and various industry-specific model plans, which the New York Department of Labor (“DOL”) released for employers to consider and/or adopt.

 The DOL recently released updates to the Model Plan concerning face coverings and physical distancing in the workplace.
 Regarding the DOL’s attempt to clarify when masks are required in the workplace, the Model Plan’s revision now provides for the following two scenarios: